 The data field contains the packet itself, or a fraction of the packet if the packet is buffered.
 The packet header reflect any changes applied to the packet in previous processing.

-The reason field can be any of these values:
+The reason field indicates which context triggered the packet-in message and can be any of these values: